Artists in Residence

 The residency at Last Ship does not ask for a tangible outcome from the artist.
 The artist can choose to create work or not, or may spend time in contemplation, research, exploration without tangible results.
 What is expected is respect for Last Ship, and some degree of participation and engagement with its community, as much as the artists personal space and own rules of engagement permit.

-• Selected artists will have to bear the costs of their travel to and from Khajuraho, and of their work material and production costs as applicable.
+Selected artists will have to bear the costs of their travel to and from Khajuraho, and of their work material and production costs as applicable.
 No stipend will be provided.
+The costs of accommodation, food and local travel will be borne by Last Ship.

-• Artists will be required to stay with Last Ship at any of its spaces within the Khajuraho-Kalinjar region for the whole agreed duration of their residency, and not be permitted to travel outside unless required for work or an emergency.
+Artists will be required to stay with Last Ship at any of its spaces within the Khajuraho-Kalinjar region for the whole agreed duration of their residency, and not be permitted to travel outside unless required for work or an emergency.

 Each artist will be provided

-• A private furnished studio with a work sink and toilet, fully accessible 24/7, at Last Ship, less than 20 meters away from and in front of the 999 AD Viswanath Temple.
+A private furnished studio with a work sink and toilet, fully accessible 24/7, at Last Ship, less than 20 meters away from and in front of the 999 BC Viswanath Temple.
 The studios are part of the Last Ship space, along with a shared study/library, and other guest accommodations.
 They are also suited for sleeping over, with a couch/bed, and food available.

-• All day food and drink from our on-site outdoor/indoor restaurant, coffeeshop and bakery.
+All day food and drink from our on site outdoor/indoor restaurant, coffeeshop and bakery.

-• A bicycle, and shared use of a car and driver, coordinated with other artists/guests (usually 2-3 others).
+A bicycle, and shared use of a car and driver, coordinated with other artists/guests (usually 2-3 others).

-• A dedicated artist page on Last Ship's website.
+A dedicated artist page on Last Ship's website.

 Application procedure